catindev/jsonspecs-java/README.md

 | `field_greater_or_equal_than_field` | `field` >= `value_field`                                         |
 | `field_less_or_equal_than_field`    | `field` <= `value_field`                                         |

-All built-in check operators are also available as predicates for use in `condition.when`.
+Built-in predicate operators are available for use in `condition.when`.
+See the JavaDocs or source for the exact predicate set.

 ## Examples and tests